Online classes on Tuesdays 9-9.25

 Skin is a living tissue that we can keep healthy and younger looking by looking after it – by eating well, avoiding smoke and too much alcohol, drinking enough water, moisturising regularly, avoiding too much sun and finally by exercising.

-Wrinkles are often caused by habitual facial expression which can lead to permanent wrinkles in a particular area, be it the forehead, eyes or mouth.
-Exercising our face daily can help to release those tense muscles and mobilise others.
-Face exercise also will improve circulation and lymphatic flow, bringing nutrients to the face and removing toxins.
+Wrinkles are often caused by habitual facial expression, be it around the forehead, eyes or mouth.
+Exercising our face can help to release tense muscles and mobilise others.
+Face exercise also improves circulation and lymphatic flow, bringing nutrients to the face and removing toxins.
 Exercise and gentle self massage also encourages the formation of collagen and elastin both of which keeps our skin plump and youthful.

-Online classes on Saturday and Tuesday mornings from 9-9.25 from October.
+Online classes on Tuesday mornings from 9-9.25.

 Kat holds a diploma in Face Yoga: “I have been interested in Face Yoga since undergoing chemotherapy.
 The night after my chemotherapy treatment, pumped up with steroids, I would listen to a Feldenkrais class recording that focused on releasing jaw tension.
 This helped me to fall – and stay – asleep.
 This seemed like a miracle.
 Ask anyone who has ever gone through chemotherapy where they had to take steroids: those steroids usually mean at least one sleepless night!
 And yet I would sleep like a baby after my jaw release class.
 It also seemed to minimise some of the other side effects, including the nausea.
 I subsequently trained in Face Yoga and investigated other modalities around the face.
 My classes include insights from Emotional Body (which uses facial and postural work to link to emotions), Feldenkrais and Body Mind Centering.
 I think face yoga is particularly important nowadays as wearing masks can limit our facial expressions.
 So lets chew, frown, grin and make funny faces together!”